-This report reflects the ESG and sustainability considerations which the Caxton group has applied across all its 70 plus facilities that are owned by the group, for the 2022/23 financial year.
+This report reflects the ESG and sustainability considerations which the Caxton group has applied across all its 70 plus facilities that are owned by the group, for the 2023/24 financial year.
+We have gone further this year in adopting and publishing on our website, a formal Board policy on climate and sustainability related issues - our commitment is memorialised.
 These considerations can be broadly defined into several categories.
 We believe each of these focus areas to be vital to improving the group's sustainability, whilst paying due attention to our impact on people and the environment.
 The major areas of focus for our ongoing sustainability journey are in:

 - Governance

 - Embedding Sustainability

 - Committees

-- Standards And Certifications
+- Standards and Certifications

 - Legal Compliance

 - Health and Safety

 - Employee Wellness

 - Employee Relations

 - Broad-based Black Economic Empowerment

-- Social Development (including media contribution)
+- Social Development (including media contribution) - Environment/Climate

-- Environment/Climate